 On This Page

-Note that if you are importing a vehicle from Japan it will come through the port in Jamaica and then to Cayman.
-In the meantime contact the shipping company/agent and take all your paperwork to Customs to pay duty (0% – 42% depending on the type and value of your car), plus a one-time fee for future car disposal (see the Environmental Disposal Fee section below).
+In the meantime contact the shipping company/agent and take all your paperwork to Customs to pay duty (0% – 42% depending on the type and value of your car), plus a one-time fee for future car disposal (see more on the Environmental Disposal Fee below).
 Following that, head to the Port Authority to pay the Port handling fees.
 You can then collect your car immediately once it arrives.
 You can hire a customs broker to help you with this process, as it can be fairly complicated and time consuming.
 For more information go to www.customs.gov.ky.

 Keep in mind that the Island is hot, so a light coloured car with good air conditioning will be much cooler and easier to sell in due course.
 Dark coloured cars with manual transmission do not sell well in Cayman since most students learn to drive automatic cars and have no clue how to drive a manual transmission car.